ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 the response status code,
 a subsequent request is not required to fail.
-The example below shows that the server decided to serve the request even if RateLimit-Remaining field value is 0.
+The example below shows that the server decided to serve the request even if RateLimit-Remaining header field value is 0.
 Another server, or the same server under other load conditions, could have decided to throttle the request instead.

 Request: